ozgurumyilmazim/BitcoinExchanger/README.md

 10. Users will trade (both buy and sell) crypto currency pairs.
 11. All user interaction will be in Turkish and English.
 12. All registered users will have a wallet for major cryptocurrencies (BTC, LTC, ETH, XRP).
-13. All registered users will have a wallet for funds (YTL, Turkish Lira)
+13. All registered users will have a wallet for funds (Turkish Lira)
 14. The supported alt coins are:
 a.
 ETH
 b.
 LTC